Hello, I’m Mob from the Negorabu team at SKOOTA GAMES.

 The story is set in the mysterious totalitarian state of "Sabakistan," which has kept its borders closed for a long time.
 With the funeral rehearsal of the great leader, the country invites journalists from around the world for the first time.
 Here, the chameleon journalist "Henri Pascal" begins a dangerous investigation to uncover the secrets hidden by the state.

-This atmosphere extends beyond the game itself.
-The booth displayed portraits of the leader, the staff wore sharp suits, and players who finished the demo were handed commemorative badges.
+This atmosphere extended beyond the game itself.
+The booth displayed portraits of the leader, staff wore sharp suits, and players who finished the demo were handed commemorative badges.
 Personally, it reminded me of the portrayal of North Korea in some Korean films, but thanks to this thorough presentation, I felt like I was truly experiencing life as a journalist infiltrating Sabakistan.

 PVKK: Planet Defense Cannon Commander: The Absolute Ruler of “Experience” Beyond Reason